MJKWoolnough/tree/README.md

 ```go
 func (m *MemTree) NumChildren() int
 ```
-NumChildren returns the number of child Node that are attached to this Node.
+NumChildren returns the number of child Nodes that are attached to this Node.

 #### func (*MemTree) WriteTo